qila-09/bank-heist-oop-game/README.md

 **Win/Loss Conditions** - The game ends when: the player moves to a restricted room occupied by a guard while not having a disguise equipped, the player entering 'E' after returning to the street with their total take, the player entering 'quit' when asked to input an action

 **Technical Concepts**
+- Inheritance:
-- Inheritance: `Entity` is base for `Player` and `Guard` `Item` is base for all in game items
+    - `Entity` is base for `Player` and `Guard`
+    - `Item` is base for all in game items
+- Polymorphism:
-- Polymorphism: `Item.Use()` is overwritten and tailored for any item with a use Both sub classes of the `Door` class use the `Unlock` method
+    - `Item.Use()` is overwritten and tailored for any item with a use
+    - Both sub classes of the `Door` class use the `Unlock` method
+- Encapsulation:
-- Encapsulation: Each class uses getters to access anything Game state and display are updated through methods built into other classes
+    - Many classes use getters to access interal values
+    - Game state and display are updated through methods built into other classes
+- Abstraction:
-- Abstraction: Turn based system allows for many things to happen in an incremental manner Graph style room layout is easy to manage
+    - Turn based system allows for many things to happen in an incremental manner
+    - Graph style room layout is easy to manage
 - Centralised error handling allows for any error to be managed cleanly and consistently

 ## Gameplay